subquery/subql/docs/quickstart/quickstart.md

 ```

 - `Git repository` is optional.
 It's the Git URL to your project's repo.
-- `RPC endpoint` is required.
+- `RPC endpoint` is optional.
 It's the running RPC endpoint you project points to.
 You can use the default endpoint provided `wss://polkadot.api.onfinality.io/public-ws` or provide your own.
 - `Authors` is required.
 It's the name of the project's creator.
 - `Description` is optional.
 It's a short description of your project.
-- `Version` is required.
+- `Version` is optional.
 It's the project's version number.
 You can use the default value `1.0.0` or provide your own.
-- `License` is required.
+- `License` is optional.
 It's the software license for your project.
 You can use the default `Apache-2.0` or provide your own.

 **NOTE:** You can press your `ENTER` or `RETURN` key to accept the default vialue (it may be empty). **`Authors` is the only mandatory field**.
 You may need to cancel out of the process with `Ctrl+C` once you see `PROJECT_NAME is ready`